 Kindergartens in Belgium

 Within the Belgium school system, there are kindergartens (écoles maternelles/kleuterscholen) available for children ages two-and-a-half to six years old.
-These schools are usually attached to primary schools and are open before and after school hours in many locations.
+These schools are usually part of primary schools and are open before and after school hours in many locations.
 They are cheaper than official childcare centres.

 Children start primary school at age six.
 For those parents who choose not to send their children to school until age six, there are private care providers whose services are supervised by O.N.E./K&G (see contact information under Enrolling in a crèche).